sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 * unlike overridden methods, hidden methods only replace parent methods in calls defined in the child class
+* **hidden is basically the opposite of overridden - any child method with a parent method that isn't overridden is therefore hidden**
 * compare the above example to the below, where the static methods have been replaced with non-static methods (i.e. overridden not hidden methods):
 ```java
 public class Parent {